ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-site-creation.md

 ## Prerequisites

 - Confirm you have the latest version of [Microsoft SharePoint Online PowerShell](https://www.microsoft.com/download/details.aspx?id=35588) installed.
-- The Restricted site creation feature requires a [Microsoft SharePoint Premium - SharePoint Advanced Management](advanced-management.md) subscription.
+- The restricted site creation feature requires a [Microsoft SharePoint Premium - SharePoint Advanced Management](advanced-management.md) subscription.

 ## Current limitations

 - Only Microsoft Entra security groups (mail-enabled or non-mail-enabled) are supported at this time.
-- You can configure up to 10 groups per site type.
+- You can configure up to 10 security groups per site type.

 ## Restricted site creation PowerShell commands

-See the following table to learn more about the commands used to manage Restricted site creation for SiteTypes: all sites, SharePoint team sites (group-connected and classic), communication, and OneDrive: See [Create a site](/sharepoint/create-site-collection) to learn more about different types of SharePoint sites.
+See the following table to learn more about the commands used to manage restricted site creation for SiteTypes: all sites, SharePoint team sites (group-connected and classic), communication, and OneDrive: See [Create a site](/sharepoint/create-site-collection) to learn more about different types of SharePoint sites.

 |Action|PowerShell command|Example|
 |---|---|---|